Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Feelgood Visitor Registration

-Most of Feelgood’s 55 health clinics in Sweden lack staff to assist visitors with appointment registration, which used to cause confusion and stress for both visitors and treatment staff on a weekly basis.
+Most of Feelgood’s 55 health clinics don’t have staff that assist visitors with appointment registration.
+This caused missed appointments, confusion, and stress for both visitors and staff on a weekly basis.
+This web app released in 2018 significantly mitigated these issues.

 • Reduced weekly misunderstandings

-• Enabled visitors to register on their own
+• Enabled visitors to register themselves

 Some of the components in the Figma file for the Feelgood Design System.